Melanie C (album): Critical reception

 Furthering the positive reviews, Ross Horton of MusicOMH concluded their review, by stating: "Melanie C (the album) is full of great moments that combine to make the one of the strongest albums released by Melanie C (the person) since 1996."
 Laura Snapes of The Observer complimented Chisholm, stating: "Melanie C honours those fans – and herself – as adults worthy of hearing themselves in vital pop."
 Writing for PopMatters, Jeffrey Davies complimented the album as an "electro/disco-infused pop album that does what good pop does best: celebrate our weaknesses, acknowledge our scars, and dance some of the pain away."

 In a mixed review, British journalism website The Arts Desk gave the album a three-out-of-five rating.
 Editor Joe Muggs concluded: "There's a lot to like here, but a few spoonfuls less sugar and it could have been a significantly bigger achievement."
 Clash noted Chisholm's ability to make songs with songs "that seek to balance resilience with the vulnerabilities," while noting we would also be "looking at an even better record had it allowed the space required for her often unrecognised jaw-on-the-floor vocals."
 Helen Brown of The Independent also gave the album a mixed review writing that it was Chisholm's "best solo record to date," while citing her lack of "originality and super-wattage of a solo megastar."
 NME editor Rhian Daly wrote in their review that the album "serves as its creator’s best work in decades," but has "misfires here and there."
 Simon K. of Sputnikmusic gave a mixed review calling the album "good ol' fun," while citing Chisholm's ability to get "a little too caught up in the contemporary impetus" of musical acts, such as Dua Lipa and Justin Bieber.

 Commercial performance

-Melanie C debuted at number eight on the UK Albums Chart, with sales of 7,265 combined units; becoming Chisholm's highest charting album since Reason (2003).
-The album also appeared on the Australian ARIA Album Chart, her first to do so since Reason.
+Melanie C debuted at number eight on the UK Albums Chart, with sales of 7,265 combined units; becoming Chisholm's highest-charting album since Reason (2003).
+The album further debuted at number one on the UK Independent Albums chart, appeared on the Australian ARIA Album Chart, her first to do so since Reason (2003).